Ireland hero image

 How Churches Use Ireland

-• Dublin cathedral services, Book of Kells reflections, and city outreach to explore Celtic Christian heritage
+• Dublin cathedral services, Book of Kells reflections, and city outreach tied to Celtic Christian heritage

 • West coast worship nights in Galway with trad music, Connemara prayer walks, and Aran Islands retreats